+Area of Learning Coverage of Aspects Development and Learning Your child will be learning to: Science (Cont.)
 Use abstract ideas or models or more than one step when describing processes or phenomena Explain processes or phenomena, suggest solutions to problems or answer questions by drawing on abstract ideas or models Describe different viewpoints people may have about scientific or technological developments Suggest how collaborative approaches to specific experiments or investigations may improve the evidence collected.
 Use appropriate scientific and mathematical ideas and terminology to communicate abstract ideas Repeat sets of observations or measurements where appropriate, selecting suitable ranges and intervals Draw valid conclusions that use more than one piece of supporting evidence, including numerical data and line graphs Make valid comments on the quality of their data Music Music will be studied through the new Juilliard Curriculum.
 This will involve the pupils studying one of the Juilliard recommended 12 core pieces, and looking at parts of those pieces.
-Through the primary school we will be choosing 4 or 5 of these works per year in each age group and using them as a starter point for music composition.
+Through the lower school we will be choosing 4 or 5 of these works per year in each age group and using them as a starter point for music composition.
 One of the main principles of the Juilliard curriculum is that the pupils drive what type of music they compose after listening to the original stimulus.
 Pupils will also have the opportunity to perform on a variety of the new musical instruments in the department such as: easy to use flutes, electric drum kit, ukuleles, guitars and tuned percussion instruments.
 P.E.
 Fitness To develop knowledge and understanding of the concept of fitness To be able to perform fitness tests and components Gymnastics Group balances Static balances Dynamic balance Dynamic and static balances on apparatus Gymnastics performances and analysis Dance To be able to analyze and evaluate a fitness routine Dance To be able to create, participate in, evaluate and analyze different dance performances and styles To be able to experience expressing feelings through dance Games To gain experience in all team and individual sporting activities for example: Soccer, hockey, cricket, basketball, tennis, badminton, rugby, volleyball, rounders, baseball, softball.
-Athletics To be able to participate and compete in a wide variety of events and athletic competitions Develop and improve evaluation skills Swimming
+Athletics To be able to participate and compete in a wide variety of events and athletic To be able to participate and compete in a wide variety of events and athletic competitions Develop and improve evaluation skills